exiledwolfking/movieRater/README.md

 Start a new command prompt and run to run the average table cron job: python crons.py

 View running crons: crontab -l

+BELOW IN PROGRESS---
+If you want these commands to be run on startup (for example, in case of server restart), you can place the three movieRaterOnStartup files in your /etc/init.d folder.

+Since the free version of ngrok uses generated urls, an email can be sent to admins on server failure.
+If the "onStartupX" files are used to re-run the commands on startup, then an email will be sent.
+To setup server failure emails (used to email admins the new ngrok tunnel url for twilio):

+    Install curl: sudo apt install curl